hazelcast/hazelcast/hazelcast-documentation/src/JettySessionReplication.md

 *Configuring the HazelcastSessionManager*

 HazelcastSessionManager can be configured from a `context.xml` file.
 Each application has a context file under `$CATALINA_HOME$/contexts` folder.
 You need to create this file if it does not exist.
-Filename must be the same as the application name, e.g. `example.war` should have context file named `example.xml`.
+Filename must be the same as the application name, e.g. `example.war` should have a context file named `example.xml`.

 The file `context.xml` should have the below content.